sarvex/exercism-crystal/README.md

 * An exercise generator which must inherit from the ExerciseGenerator class.
 * A test case class which inherits from ExerciseTestCase.

-The x-common repo must reside at the same level as the developer's crystal directory, and must contain a canonical-data.json file for the given exercise.
+The problem-specifications repo must reside at the same level as the developer's crystal directory, and must contain a canonical-data.json file for the given exercise.

 ### Running the Generator